How often should I check my tire pressure?

 How important is it that I rotate my tires?

 Rotation is important because each tire on a car carries a different amount of weight, making them wear at different rates.
 By rotating them, you basically even out those differences.
-Your owner’s manual will tell you how often to rotate your tires, but as a rule of thumb, it should be done every 8,000 to 12,000 km.
+Your owner’s manual will tell you how often to rotate your tires, but as a rule of thumb, it should be done every 5,000 to 8,000 miles.
 You might want to rotate them sooner if you see signs of uneven wear.
 Misalignment and other mechanical problems can also cause such wear, so check with your mechanic to determine the cause.

 In what pattern should my tires be rotated?